Layerpath/layerpath-docs/docs/guides/guides-overview.md

 # Guides Overview & Best Practices

-LayerPath Guides help you create step-by-step, visual instructions for your users.
+Layerpath Guides help you create step-by-step, visual instructions for your users.
 They are perfect for onboarding, training, troubleshooting, and feature adoption.

 ## What is a Guide?